vippsas/vipps-checkout/vipps-checkout-api.md

 In order to determine the status of a payment, you must poll epayment as described [here](https://vippsas.github.io/vipps-epayment-api/index.html#tag/QueryPayments/operation/getPayment).

+## Step 3a: If a transaction is authorized, capture payment

+If the state of session is `AUTHORISED`, the amount of the transaction was successfully _reserved_.
+In order to actually move the money and complete the payment, the transaction must be _captured_.
+If you ship physical goods, capture is not to be done until the shipment is sent to the customer.
+Otherwise, capture can happen anytime after the reservation happened as long as the customer has received what has been paid for.
+E.g. if you sell digital concert tickets and send them by email directly after a purchase.

+A capture operation for the whole amount reserved is called a "full capture".
+A "partial capture" is a capture operation on only parts of the amount reserved and is e.g. used if only parts of an order could be fulfilled.
+Captures cannot be made on a amounts larger than the reservation.

+Full and partial Capture [`POST:epayment/v1/{reference}/capture`](https://vippsas.github.io/vipps-epayment-api/index.html#operation/capturePayment)

+>**Note**:
+> A reservation will expire automatically after some days if it is not captured, but it can also be manually removed using the `Cancel` transaction operation.
+If a transaction is already captured, the `Refund` operation must be used.
+This is because money has actually been moved at this point and must be moved back.
+See [Transaction operations](https://github.com/vippsas/vipps-checkout-api/edit/main/vipps-checkout-api.md#transaction-operations-capture-cancel-refund-details) for more information.

 # Integration partner and plugin guidelines

 Vipps Checkout supports [partner-key-based authentication](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#partner-keys).